jcraigk/ruby_nano_rpc/README.md

 ### Proxy Objects

 Proxy objects are provided to ease interaction with the API by providing logically grouped helper methods.
-Here we do not strictly follow the grouping as expressed in the [RaiBlocks RPC Docs](https://github.com/clemahieu/raiblocks/wiki/RPC-protocol).
+Here we do not strictly follow the grouping as expressed in the [Nano RPC Docs](https://github.com/clemahieu/raiblocks/wiki/RPC-protocol).
 Instead, the following objects are provided:

 ```ruby
   Nano::Account # { account: 'xrb_address12345' }